libnyanpasu/libnyanpasu.github.io/development.md

 pnpm check
 ```

-If you find a missing file or want to force an update of the resource file, you can use the following directive:
+If you find a missing file or want to force an update of the resource file, you can use the following commands:

 ```bash
 pnpm check --force